- Asian Handicap markets level up the playing field by giving a virtual lead to the underdog.

 Why Do Professional Bettors Use Asian Handicaps?

-Here’s my thoughts on why the Asian handicap markets attract so many professional bettors:
+Here are my thoughts on why Asian Handicap markets attract so many professional bettors:

-- Eliminating the draw means bettors have less variables to consider when they compile their own odds.
-Rather they just need to decide if the market is right or wrong about how the two teams match up.
+- The draw is removed.
+With no draw outcome, bettors have fewer variables to account for when they compile their own odds.
+They simply need to decide whether the market has judged the gap between the two teams correctly.

 Incorporating Asian Handicap Bets Into Your Strategy

-For example, if you can detect when the strong favourite is unlikely to win as easily as the Asian Handicap markets show, then an Asian Handicap market would enable you to back the underdog with a relatively cautious, low variance bet.
-You could, for instance, take -1.5 goals away from the favourite, if this aligns with your estimations.
+For example, if you believe a strong favourite is unlikely to win as comfortably as the Asian Handicap markets suggest, those markets allow you to back the underdog with a relatively cautious, low-variance bet.
+You could, for instance, take -1.5 goals away from the favourite if that aligns with your own assessment of the matchup.

 Finding Value In Asian Handicap Odds